sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_03.rst

 implies that we have a very large effect\ [#]_ of ``drug`` and a modest effect of ``therapy``.

-Now let’s look at the partial η² values, shown in :numref:`fig-factorialanova3`.
+Now let us look at the partial η² values, shown in :numref:`fig-factorialanova3`.
-Because the effect of ``therapy`` isn’t all that large, controlling for it doesn’t make much of a difference, so the partial η² for ``drug`` doesn’t increase very much, and we obtain a value of :sub:`p`\ η² = 0.79).
+Because the effect of ``therapy`` is not all that large, controlling for it does not make much of a difference, so the partial η² for ``drug`` does not increase very much, and we obtain a value of :sub:`p`\ η² = 0.79).
 In contrast, because the effect of ``drug`` was very large, controlling for it makes a big difference, and so when we calculate the partial η² for ``therapy`` you can see